joergschultzelutter/mpad/docs/DEPENDENCIES.md

 - [us](https://github.com/unitedstates/python-us)
 - [utm](https://github.com/Turbo87/utm)

-If you install MAPD and its components on a Raspberry Pi, the skyfield package may require you to install ```apt-get install libatlas-base-dev``` as a separate package.
+If you install MAPD and its components on a Raspberry Pi, the skyfield package may require you to install ```apt-get install libatlas-base-dev``` as a separate dependency.

 ## API Dependencies